Anglo-Polish alliance: Criticism

 The Polish historian Paweł Wieczorkiewicz wrote, "Polish leaders were not aware of the fact that England and France were not ready for war.
 They needed time to catch up with the Third Reich, and were determined to gain the time at any price".
 The publicist Stanisław Mackiewicz stated in the late 1940s, "To accept London's guarantees was one of the most tragic dates in the history of Poland.
 It was a mental aberration and madness".
 On the same day that Britain pledged its support of Poland, Lord Halifax stated, "We do not think this guarantee will be binding".
 Another British diplomat, Alexander Cadogan, wrote in his diary: "Naturally, our guarantee does not give any help to Poland.
 It can be said that it was cruel to Poland, even cynical".

 Polish-British military negotiations were carried out in London but ended up in a fiasco.
 After lengthy talks, the British reluctantly pledged to bomb German military and installations if the Germans carried out attacks of that kind in Poland.
 Polish military leaders failed to obtain any other promises.
 At the same time, the Polish side negotiated a military loan.
 The Polish ambassador to Britain, Edward Raczyński, called the negotiations "a never-ending nightmare".
 Józef Beck wrote in his memoirs, "The negotiations, carried out in London by Colonel Adam Koc, immediately turned into theoretical discussion about our financial system.
-It was clear that Sir John Simon and Frederick Leith-Ross did not realize the gravity of the situation.
+It was clear that Sir John Simon and Frederick Leith-Ross did not realise the gravity of the situation.
 They negotiated in purely financial terms, without consideration for the rules of the wartime alliance.
 As a result, the English offer gave us no grounds for quick reinforcement of our army".

 On 2 August 1939, Britain finally agreed to grant Poland a military loan of £8 million, which was less than Turkey received at the same time.
 Poland had asked for a loan of £60 million.